Background pattern

 Warnings and precautions

-Information about safety with respect to infections
+Information on safety with respect to infections

-Your doctor may recommend that you consider vaccination against hepatitis A and B if you receive regular/repeated treatment with human plasma-derived proteinase inhibitors.
+Your doctor may recommend that you consider vaccination against hepatitis A and B if you receive regular/repeated treatment with plasma-derived proteinase inhibitors.

-Since cigarette smoke is a major risk factor for the development and progression of emphysema, you are strongly advised to quit smoking and avoid passive exposure to cigarette smoke.
+Because tobacco smoke is a major risk factor for the development and progression of emphysema, it is strongly recommended that you stop smoking and avoid passive exposure to tobacco smoke.

 Children and adolescents

-Use of Respreeza with other medicines
+Using Respreeza with other medicines

 Pregnancy, breastfeeding, and fertility

-Since alpha1 proteinase inhibitor is a normal component of human blood, the recommended dose of this medicine is not expected to cause any harm to the developing fetus.
-However, since there is no information available on the safety of using Respreeza during pregnancy, if you are pregnant, this medicine should only be administered with caution.
+Since alpha1-proteinase inhibitor is a normal component of human blood, it is not expected that the recommended dose of this medicine will cause any harm to the developing fetus.
+However, because there is no information on the safety of using Respreeza during pregnancy, if you are pregnant, this medicine should only be used with caution.

-Driving and operating machinery
+Driving and using machines

 Respreeza contains sodium